CLSherrod/clsherrod.github.io/_posts/2008-07-21-are-you-too-big-to-be-an-entrepreneur.md

 ---
-title: Are you too Big to be an entrepreneur
+title: Are You Too Big to Be an Entrepreneur?
 date: 2008-07-21
 published: true
 categories: